gamernetwork/tech-task-product-2020.1/README.md

 Please do not file a pull request against the original repo - other candidates will see your work.

-## Candidate notes
+## Candidate's notes

-Please include explanatory notes here.
+Candidates should include explanatory notes here.